glfw/glfw/README.md

 ## Changelog

+- Added `GLFW_TARGETS_FOLDER` variable for specifying where to store generated targets
 - Added `glfwGetError` function for querying the last error code and its description (#970)
 - Added `glfwUpdateGamepadMappings` function for importing gamepad mappings in